kstenschke/tictac-track/README.md

 * The application consists from a single executable file
 * No server or database needed: Timetracking entries are recorded directly to an HTML file
-* No background processes: Starting a new entry just records the current time, than timesheetPlus get out of your way
+* No background processes: Starting a new entry just records the current time, than timesheetPlus gets out of your way
 * A default configuration file is created on first run